rbuchberger/jekyll_picture_tag/docs/users/presets/markup_formats/fragments.md

   {% endraw %}
   ```

 - `naked_srcset`: Builds a srcset and nothing else (not even the surrounding quotes).
-Note that the
-  (image) `format` setting must still be an array, even if you only give it one
-  value.
-(This is on the list of things to improve.)

   ```yml
   # _data/picture.yml